 Having heard about the BAC's unique concurrent program, Anastasia was attracted to the idea of being able to continue to work in the design field while also more actively pursuing her interest in engaging with architecture via her education.
 She transferred to the BAC in Fall 2010, initially pursuing a Bachelor of Architecture.
 She participated in several Gateway projects, worked in a kitchen design firm, and found practice in the field to be a valuable component in her design education.

 Her career goals involve working with alternative modes of design education, and for this reason she was awarded the Huxtable Fellowship for the 2013-2014 year to work behind-the-scenes on the BAC's innovative Gateway Projects.
-Anastasia is also working this fall with the Dean of Graduate Studies and Director of Liberal Studies, Diana R. Jasso, to pilot a peer mentoring program within the History of Contemporary Architecture course to help students succeed in rigorous liberal arts coursework.
-She is also working with a group of fellow students to start a new student organization to better represent students in the Design Studies degree programs on campus.
-Anastasia also volunteers with the Boston Society of Architects' Common Boston organization which hosts annual festivals and exhibitions celebrating Boston's architecture and neighborhoods.
+During her time at the BAC, Anastasia worked with the Dean of Graduate Studies and Director of Liberal Studies, Diana R. Jasso, to pilot a peer mentoring program within the History of Contemporary Architecture course to help students succeed in rigorous liberal arts coursework.
+She also assisted in creating a new organization to better represent students in the Design Studies degree programs on campus.
+Anastasia has also volunteered with the Boston Society of Architects' Common Boston organization which hosts annual festivals and exhibitions celebrating Boston's architecture and neighborhoods.